Hepatology

 • Serum IgG

-Genetic liver diseases - Hereditary liver diseases are a group of liver disorders that can be passed down through generations.
-Two examples of common hereditary liver diseases include:
+Genetic liver diseases encompass a group of conditions that are inherited through generations.
+Two of the most common genetic liver diseases are:

 • Blood tests